kuleshov/architect/README.md

 ## Results

-We used Architect to assemble the genomes of *D. melanogaster* and *C. elegans* as well as two gut metgenomic datasets.
+We used Architect to assemble the genomes of *D. melanogaster* and *C. elegans* as well as two gut metagenomic datasets.
 Architect took as input standard short read assemblies augmented with raw short reads cloud based on the Illumina TSLRs technology that were subsampled to various depths.
 We found that the scaffolder produced up to 5x improvements in contig contiguity without increasing the misassembly rate, and using between 4-20x less sequencing data.

 ### Scaffolding the genome of D. melanogaster

 Let's now see how well Architect can assemble the genome of D. melanogaster.
-We will take as input a set of contigs assembeled from regular short reads using SPAdes.
+We will take as input a set of contigs assembled from regular short reads using SPAdes.
 In addition, we will use as input pre-computed links between contigs that were derived from an alignment of paired-end reads, as well as "container hits" obtained from aligning a TLSR read cloud library,